Slowly rotating Tolman VII solution: Numerical results for slowly rotating T-VII spheres

-The ellipticity of the bounding surface $\varepsilon_{1}$, as a function of $\beta$, is shown in~\fref{fig:ellip_surf}.
-We observe that the ellipticity grows as the star increases its compactness while keeping mass and angular momentum fixed; when $\beta\sim 2.8$ the ellipticity reaches a maximum and then decreases.
-Thus, when a T-VII spheroid is contracted beyond this point, it will become more spherical than oblate.
-This reversal in the behaviour of the ellipticity, which is not predicted in Newtonian mechanics, was also found for the Maclaurin spheroids \cite{Chandra:1974}, and also for polytropes \cite{Miller:1977} in slow rotation.
-Note however that the turning $\beta$-point in the ellipticity, for the T-VII spheroids, is a little above $\beta\sim 2.4$ corresponding to the maximum found for homogeneous stars \cite{Chandra:1974}, but it seems to be closer to the maximum found for polytropes with $\gamma=5/2$ \cite{Miller:1977}.
-In principle, our results support the hypothesis drawn by \cite{Miller:1977}, namely that for a contraction where $J/M^2$ remains fixed, a maximum in the ellipticity will occur for $\beta$ in the range 2 to 3 if the EOS allows high dense configurations to exist in hydrostatic equilibrium.
+The ellipticity of the bounding surface $\varepsilon_{1}=\varepsilon(R)$, as a function of $R/\Rs$, is shown in~\fref{fig:ellip_surf} for the T-VII fluid spheres (black solid line).
+We also include the results for CD configurations (dotted blue line) which are in excellent agreement with the results reported by \cite{Chandra:1974}.
+For the T-VII model, we observe that the ellipticity first grows as the star increases its compactness while keeping mass and angular momentum fixed but, when $\beta\sim 2.65$ it reaches a maximum and then decreases.
+Thus, when a T-VII spheroid is contracted beyond this point, it will become more spherical rather than more oblate.
+We observe a similar behaviour in the ellipticity of uniform density configurations, where the maximum of $\varepsilon_{1}$ appears when $\beta\sim 2.31$, which corrects the value reported by \cite{Chandra:1974}.
+This reversal in the behaviour of the ellipticity, which is not predicted in Newtonian mechanics, was also found for polytropes \cite{Miller:1977} in slow rotation.
+Note that the turning $\beta$-point in the ellipticity, for the T-VII spheroids, is a little above the one corresponding to the maximum found for homogeneous stars, but it seems to be closer to the maximum found for polytropes with $\gamma=5/2$ \cite{Miller:1977}.
+In principle, our results support the hypothesis drawn by \cite{Miller:1977}, namely that for a contraction where $J/M^2$ remains fixed, a maximum in the ellipticity will occur for $\beta$ in the range 2 to 3 if the EOS allows high-density configurations to exist in hydrostatic equilibrium.

-The explanation of the reversal in the behaviour of the ellipticity follows the main argument given by \cite{Miller:1977}.
-Let us recall that the centrifugal effects are due to the angular velocity $\varpi(r)$, relative to the local inertial frame.
-From~\fref{fig:drag_rad} we notice that as the compactness of the star increases, $\varpi(r)$ is suppressed all along the interior of the star, therefore the centrifugal effects are weakened during the quasi-stationary and adiabatic contraction.
-Incidentally, we observe from~\fref{fig:drag_surf} the reversal in the behaviour of the surface value $\varpi_{1}$, as the star becomes more compact.
-Although the maximum there appears at a different value of $\beta$ from the one where the ellipticity reaches a local maximum, from~\eref{h2in} and \eref{v2in} it can be seen that the functions $h_2(r)$ and $v_2(r)$ involve $\varpi$ in a non-trivial manner, thus there is no reason \emph{a priori} to expect that those maxima should coincide.